 Tuition costs are NOT included in the Travel Course Program Fee.

 Undergraduate students who are registered full-time in both the fall and spring semesters (12-18 units taken in each semester is considered full-time for undergraduate students) may take up to four units during interterm at no charge.
-This does not include travel course participation fees or lab fees.
+For a full-time undergraduate student, a Tuition Waiver is not required for tuition units received in January.
+This does not include Travel Course participation fees or lab fees.

-A Tuition Waiver must be completed and submitted to the Student Business Services office located in Bhathal Student Services Building in order to be considered for the tuition waiver.
+A completed Tuition Waiver may submitted to the Student Business Services office located in Bhathal Student Services Building in order to be considered for the tuition waiver.
 The form can be found on Chapman’s Travel Course webpage.

 Submitting the form does not guarantee approval for the Travel Course Tuition Waiver.
 Students must meet the eligibility requirements prescribed by the Student Business Services office.